juniorsundarCasual/TGT/vault/volume-5.chapter-369.md

 "The first debater stepping up is the team defending Definition 2, Norris."

 Norris approached the podium with uncertain steps.
+As he watched her come closer, Guy realised why her team had placed her in the tail end of the debate segment.
+The girl was practically crumbling under stage-fright.
+If she was to be confronted during cross-examination, Guy was certain that she would fall apart altogether.
 Her gaze was lowered, and the piece of paper in her hand was nearly crumpled into a ball with stress.
 She grabbed the podium with both her hands, let out a long breath while closing her eyes, and started speaking.

 "While we acknowledge the affirmative's drive for standardization, we contend that Definition 1's tunnel vision and rigidity conflicts with the nature of magic itself in the process.
 Indeed, standardization is valuable, but it must be achieved without sacrificing the core essence and versatility of magic.
 Definition 1 essentially places an asterisk against the very definition it proposes, suggesting that as long as all the dominoes fall into place – a specific spell is cast, a controlled scenario is established – only then can we truly measure mana.
 Magic is irregular, and mana is defined by the True World Sect to be the 'cheat code' that averts the natural laws.
 If we try to curtail magic in all its forms through the same lens of the natural phenomena, we will be sacrificing the primary nature of magic itself.
 Sure, it is necessary to regular a procedure so that it is repeatable and can provide comparable results no matter who performs it, but Definition 1 is far too strict in its limitations to be viable universally."